dadrake3/facenet/README.md

 6) Update face.py and face_id_server.py to set the path if necessary.
 Also change the classier label to whatever you used when training your classier.

 ## Compatibility
-The code was developed using Tensorflow r1.12 under Mac OSX 10.14.1 with Python 3.6.
+The code was developed using Tensorflow r1.12 under macOS 10.14.1 with Python 3.6.

 ## Performance